ryannathanwilson/HIMSS_Interview/README.md

 - Use Django and React
     - I'm most familiar with these two platforms
     - Django has built in functionality for REST APIs
-    - Django has many additional useful features in its ecosystem including authentication
+    - Django has many additional useful features in its ecosystem, if this project were further developed, such as authentication.
     - React is widely used, making it easy to find engineers to work on it.
     - React works well when API calls are being made, and state needs to be updated appropriately
 - Backend / Django